 If any of these things happen, even intermittently, have the SRS serviced at your an authorized dealer immediately.
 Unless serviced, the system may not function properly in the event of a collision or rollover event.

-Disposal of airbags and airbag equipped vehicles (including pretensioners)
+Disposal of airbags and airbag equipped vehicles

-See your authorized dealer.
+For disposal of airbags or airbag equipped vehicles, see your authorized dealer .
 Airbags MUST BE disposed of by qualified personnel.

 SAFETY RESTRAINTS FOR CHILDREN